List of operations conducted by Delta Force: Operation Anaconda

 In February 2002, Delta force carried out missions in the Shahikot Valley in preparation for Operation Anaconda.
 In the planning phase of the operation, the commander of Delta Force, LTC Pete Blaber, ruled out any helicopter infiltration of AFOs into the area so as not to alert the terrorists in the valley.
 In addition to AFOs conducting reconnaissance of routes into and around the valley on modified Polaris ATVs, two teams climbed high into the mountains and gorges of the Shahikot to conduct environmental reconnaissance.
-Their vital intelligence was fed back to the AFO and would prove invaluable once the operation started.
-On February 28, on the eve of the operation, three AFO teams covertly infiltrated the valley.
+Their vital intelligence was fed back to the AFO and proved invaluable once the operation started.

+On 28 February, on the eve of the operation, three AFO teams covertly infiltrated the valley.
 One code named Juliet, made up of five Delta operators with a signals intelligence specialist from the ISA, entered the valley on ATVs from the north, driving through the night in adverse weather conditions, eventually reaching a covert hide on the eastern side of the valley.
 Another team code-named India, made up of three Delta operators and an attached ISA operator, walked into the valley through the same conditions to a hide in the southwest of the valley, known as the "fish hook".

-On March 2, the AFOs fought all day with the conventional troops of Task Force Rakkasan and the Green Berets of Task Force Hammer, calling in continuous airstrikes on al-Qaeda positions.
+On 2 March, the AFOs fought all day with the conventional troops of Task Force Rakkasan and the Green Berets of Task Force Hammer, calling in continuous airstrikes on al-Qaeda positions.
 Later, the Task Force 11 leadership essentially ordered the Delta AFO commander to pass control of the AFO teams involved in the operation to the SEALs of Task Force Blue, who were moving teams in from Bagram to Gardez for this purpose.